ROBOTIS-GIT/emanual/docs/en/software/opencm_ide/getting_started.md

 ## [Serial Communication](#serial-communication)

 OpenCM9.04 has a total of 4 serial devices.
-There are Serial1, Serial2, Serial3, and SerialUSB, but Serial1 is assigned exclusively as a Dynamixel communication port so there are restrictions for using it.
+There are Serial1, Serial2, Serial3, and SerialUSB, but Serial1 is assigned exclusively as DYNAMIXEL communication port so there are restrictions for using it.
 Serial 2 is for using Bluetooth devices with 4 pin ports such as BT-210 and BT-110A.
 Serial3 is shown at the back-side of the PCB as TX3(24), RX3(25).

 ![](/assets/images/sw/opencm_ide/opencm_ide_107.png)